top of page

 She bolted to the front of the control room.
 Three distinct bacterial DNA patterns exploded onto the giant screen, proving Julie's theory.
 Joyful tears flooded her eyes, and she gazed upward.
 “This is all because of you, Dad.”

 Her staff cheered her again as Julie caught her breath.
 Grinning, she held up her hand to quiet them.
 “Thank you.
 We’re now on communication lockdown until NASA tells us how they want to handle the announcement.
-Everyone got that?”
+Everyone got it?”
 Her team mumbled acknowledgment.
 “Good.
 Franklin and Marge, I need to see you in my office.
 We’ll be back in a few.”

 The three scientists gathered around Julie’s conference table, all sporting radiant smiles.
-“Tell me how good this feels.
-We just made history,” beamed Julie.
+“We just made history,” beamed Julie.
 “And I couldn’t have done it without you.
 Thank you.”
 She opened her office fridge and pulled out a bottle of Schramsberg.
 “I’ve been saving this for the day we proved Mars is a living planet.”
 Julie poured three glasses, the bubbly foam spilling over the sides.

 “Six long years!
 Here’s to us,” toasted Julie.
 They clinked their glasses and took a sip.